 January’s gathering of Charleston Travel and Hospitality Marketing Professionals at Planters Inn brought together Lauren Balmer, Senior Customer Success Specialist at Q4Launch, and area hospitality industry professionals to learn how to unpack some of the most important data points that Google Analytics offers and explore how to benchmark those against industry standards.

-Data is Power When it Comes to Digital Marketing Charleston SC
+Data is Power When it Comes to Internet Marketing Charleston SC

 Balmer opened by stating that “knowing and being in data is different than leaving it in a dusty corner.”
 Data, like that provided in a Google Analytics profile, allows business owners and website developers the information they need to make business decisions without emotion (which can cloud judgement).